-Americans move a lot and for all kinds of reasons.
-Some of them, such as moving to a city you love, may be welcome.
-Others, such as fleeing from a natural disaster, are not.
-And if we ourselves are not the ones moving, there are plenty others who are—some moving in, others moving out.
-Indeed, American history is a story of human migrations.
-It includes the migration of the Pilgrims, the colonization process, the slave trade, the migrations of Native American tribes, the waves upon waves of European and Asian immigrants to the United States, ongoing industrialization, urbanization, suburbanization, the movements of seasonal laborers, the seasonal migration of the elderly, migration due to globalization and such natural disasters as Katrina, and the emigration of Americans to other countries.
-Recent developments in communication, manufacturing, information technology, and transportation has only made human migration easier, more affordable, and more frequent—thus engendering more of it.
-Indeed, it seems that Americans are on the move more today than ever before.
+Migration strikes at the very core of what it means to be “American,” for our history is a story of human migrations.
+It includes the original migrations of native Americans, the much later migration of the Pilgrims, the colonization process, the slave trade, the waves upon waves of European and Asian immigrants to the United States, ongoing industrialization, urbanization, suburbanization, the seasonal movements of laborers and retirees, migration due to globalization and natural disasters such as Katrina, and the emigration of Americans to other countries.
+Recent developments in communication, manufacturing, information technology, and transportation has only made human migration easier, more affordable, and more frequent.

 What could human migration mean?
 What are the forces that drive it?
 What societal goals and public policies might pertain to it?
 What are its different dimensions and how might these different dimensions conflict with each other?
 How might human migration and the conflicts that arise from it affect the ability of democracy to achieve its goals?
 Might immigration and emigration, as special examples of human migration, pose special threats to democracy?
 And if so, what are they?
 What concerns might Americans have about human migration?
 How might our public policies address these concerns?
 What conceptual policy possibilities might we develop that might affect the future of human migration?